Skip to main content

 When Vacation Home Water Sensors Might Not Be Worth It

-• Skip it if you already have a whole-home water shutoff valve with integrated monitoring.
+• Skip it if you already have a Phyn Plus or Moen Flo whole-home shutoff valve with integrated monitoring.
 Adding spot sensors is belt-and-suspenders.
-A smart thermostat for freeze monitoring may be higher priority.
+A smart thermostat with remote temperature monitoring for freeze alerts may be higher priority.

 Frequently Asked Questions

-How much more does water damage cost at a vacation home versus a primary residence?
+How bad is water damage at a vacation home?

 Our SHE Unoccupied Risk Multiplier calculates that unmonitored vacation homes face a 4.7x risk multiplier compared to primary residences.
 The average water damage claim of $12,514 becomes $58,816 because leaks run undetected for an average of 14 days instead of 1-2 days.
 Water damage costs roughly double every 24 hours.
 The solution is compressing the detection window: a $20 YoLink Water Leak Sensor 4 detects water in 2 seconds and pushes an alert regardless of whether you are on-site or 500 miles away.